QUT-AIML/Constitution/Role-Descriptions.md

 The Vice-President is the understudy to the President and will fill in for the President if the President is away.
 The Vice-President is also the strategic planning director and works closely with the President to ensure club operations are in line with our objectives.

 Responsibilities:
-- Assist the President in carrying out their duties
+- Support the President in day-to-day leadership, acting as a close collaborator on key decisions and club operations.
-- Assume the duties of the President in their absence.
+- Step in to assume presidential duties when the President is unavailable, ensuring continuity of leadership.
-- Monitors club engagement and identifies opportunities to boost member participation
+- Track member engagement and proactively identify initiatives to boost participation and foster a strong club community.
-- Monitor the club’s strategic plan, ensuring the club’s functions are moving in the right direction.
+- Act as a liaison between the Executive Team and general members, ensuring feedback and concerns are heard and addressed.
-- Have a good working knowledge of the club’s constitution and rules.
+- Monitor progress against the club's strategic plan, flagging any misalignments and keeping the Executive Team accountable.

 ## Secretary
 > [!NOTE]